-To join us and become a certified Texas Master Naturalist, you must complete a minimum of 40 hours of basic training on the region’s natural features and the impact that people have on nature.
-Training courses are held from February through May of each year and an average of 32 students.
-The course includes presentations by biologists, geologists, naturalists, and others from local, state, and federal agencies and universities.
+To join us by becoming a certified Texas Master Naturalist, you must complete our basic training program on the region’s natural features and the impact that people have on nature.
+Our training program runs from February through April/May of each year with an average of 32 trainees.
+We draw on the expertise of regional scientists and naturalists to guide us.

 In addition to completing our basic training program, you must perform a minimum of 40 hours of volunteer service to the community and accrue 8 hours of advanced training.
 Advanced training enables Texas Master Naturalists to gain additional knowledge or develop a particular skill in order to assist with different volunteer projects.
 Advanced training activities in the past have involved hands-on instruction, field trips to local natural areas, and lectures with such topics as Texas bats, Texas insects, Texas aquatic environments, wild-scape development, and trail planning, among many others.